CSS - Safety & Maintenance

 - Business owners and operators have a responsibility to ensure a safe work environment - it starts with awareness, acceptance, and action.

 - Documentation of all electrical work on electrical systems (including electrical system maintenance) in on-site facility record books.

-- All electrical work (including electrical system maintenance) has an application for inspection filed with the Electrical Safety Authority before, or within, 48 hours after the commencement of work.
+- All electrical work (including electrical system maintenance) has a Notification filed with the Electrical Safety Authority before, or within, 48 hours after the commencement of work.

 - OESC Rule 2-300 General Requirements for Maintenance and Operation states:

 (1) All operating electrical equipment shall be kept in safe and proper working condition.

 (4) Defective equipment shall either be put in good order or permanently disconnected.

 - Regular work records for all electrical maintenance work done at your facility will demonstrate your safety due diligence, and will be required to support inspectors in conducting regular safety audits in your facility.